-We think so.
-Rohn 25 isn't common up here in western Canada so we haven't actually tested it yet.
+Yes!
+Rohn 25 isn't common up here in western Canada so it took some time to find and test fit it.
+It's snug and the motor does protrude slightly.
 The rotator is actually quite compact and the motor is about the only projection that would cause problems in tight spaces.
 With the pipe mounting system, it is simple to mount the rotator at a height where the motor can stick out between the tower braces.
 It will fit inside the top section of a 64' Delhi tower (similar to Rohn BX style) which is smaller than Rohn 25.